 PERIODONTAL DISEASE TREATMENT

 Periodontal disease (also called gum disease) is more common than you may think.
-If you’ve been diagnosed, you can rest easy knowing that your Aspen Dental practice team has extensive experience with periodontal disease and has successfully treated many patients.
+If you’ve been diagnosed, you can rest easy knowing that your Lakeside Family Dental team has extensive experience with periodontal disease and has successfully treated many patients.

 Did you know?
 Over 75% of Americans suffer from periodontal disease; most don’t even know it.